 If you thought the story is was awful than the characters are even worse as they almost all of them are bland, unreliable and unlikeable idiots.

-Asta or as Nolle like call him Stupidsta is a horrendous protagonist who is annoying and likes to scream a lot for no reason.
+Asta or as Noelle likes call him Stupidsta is a horrendous protagonist who is annoying and likes to scream a lot for no reason.
 As of right Asta barely has any character development apart from his sword getting new abilities.
 Asta is basically Naruto gone wrong.
 Screw this characters and his god awful screaming

 Yuno is your Saskue clone of the series expects his bland and boring.
-Not much to say about this character, to be honest.
+Not much to say about this character, to be honest since he's about as interesting as watching grass grow.

 The rest of the characters are all generic and as of right now not worth mentioning.

-Overall apart from Noelle, the characters are a dumpster fire.
+Overall apart from Noelle, the characters in Black Clover are a complete dumpster fire.

 Clusterfuck is honestly the best way to describe the visuals of Black Clover.
 The show can be visually good at times with some good looking fight scenes but at the same, the show can be incredibly inconsistent and downright ugly at times to a point where it becomes visually unpleasing to look at.